7 Things that you might not know about Tahquamenon Falls

 4. You Can Walk Across the Lower Falls

-You may have visited the Upper Falls and the Lower Falls, but did you know you can know walk across the Lower Falls to the islands in the middle of the river?
-This adventure enables you to hike even closer to the Lower Tahquamenon Falls and will allow you the opportunity of hopping in the refreshing water at your leisure.
-Once you arrive at the island, there is a great trail to hike with plenty of viewing areas.
-The bridge was installed in 2022.
+You might have explored the Upper and Lower Falls, but did you know you can now walk across the Lower Falls to the islands nestled in the middle of the river?
+This new adventure, made possible by the bridge installed in 2022, offers a unique opportunity to get up close to the Lower Tahquamenon Falls and even dip your toes in the refreshing river.
+Once on the island, you’ll find a trail that meanders through scenic viewpoints, providing ample opportunities to take in the stunning surroundings from new angles.

 5. It’s the 2nd Most Voluminous Waterfall in the Eastern US

-In the peak of Spring runoff, the Upper Tahquamenon Falls has over 50,000 gallons of water rushing over the brink per second.
+Upper Tahquamenon Falls is 200 feet across with a drop of almost 50 feet.
+In the peak of Spring runoff, over 50,000 gallons of water rush over the brink per second.
 This makes it the second most voluminous waterfall east of the Mississippi River in the United States, behind only Niagara Falls!
 The average flow during the year is closer to 7,000 gallons per second.
-Now that’s a lot of water.
+Now that’s a lot of water!

 6. Locals Call it “Root Beer Falls”